Contributed by Ashley Gwen Wilson

 One way to do so is by performing regular check-ins with each team member.
 This step is all the more important when working with remote teams: When managers oversee their team in an office, it is much easier to spot a problem than when each employee is out of sight.

 These check-ins can be via e-mail or video call.
 Regardless of the medium, what matters is that managers are always aware of the latest updates from their team and that each team member is aware that the manager is available to help at any time.
+Check-ins and meetings can easily be coordinated with efficient online scheduling.
+You can also use an absence tracker to manage attendance.

-6. Use the proper tools for the job
+6. Use the proper tools for the job.

 There are many challenges that come with managing a remote team.
 For instance, the distance can impede effective communication between team members as well as between the manager and their team.
 Also, without the benefit of an office setting, managers may have a hard time gauging the performance of their team members and measuring their KPIs.